bolotnikov/gamedevland/docs/tower-defense.md

     }
 ```

-When drawing, we use the tile sizes that we want to get in the game.
-That is, we take data from the `tileSize` field of the `level` object, and not from the `map`.
+While drawing, we use the tile sizes that we want to get in the game.
+We take data from the `tileSize` field of the `level` object, and not from the `map`.
 In our case, it is 32px.
-Taking these dimensions into account, we create the tile in the correct position on the screen with the correct offset.
-And add the created tile to the container of the `LevelMap` class.
+Taking these dimensions into account, we create the tile in the correct position on the screen with the correct offset and add the created tile to the container of the `LevelMap` class.

 Now we can render the entire map in the `Game` scene: